 In Fall 2019, Talking Treaties was featured as a multimedia installation at the Small Arms Inspection Building for the inaugural Toronto Biennial of Art.
 This installation, entitled By These Presents: ‘Purchasing’ Toronto, included 3 short films, and artifacts from the Talking Treaties Spectacle and interactive workshops.

-In 2020, Talking Treaties entered into a new phase: workshops, dissemination of films and resources, new partnerships, and ongoing relationships with numerous artists, partners, community members and contributors including Black Creek Pioneer Village, Historic Fort York and Toronto Biennial of Art.
-In 2021 Ange Loft, Victoria Freeman and Martha Stiegman, and other collaborators, are working on the creation and publication of an artful book (the Treaty Guide for Torontonians), an associated website, and a new short dance-based film (Dish Dances), all of which are supported by and will be featured at the 2nd Toronto Biennial of Art in Spring 2022.
+In 2020, Talking Treaties continued with workshops, screening of films, new partnerships, including Black Creek Pioneer Village, Historic Fort York and the Toronto Biennial of Art.
+In 2021-22 Ange Loft, Victoria Freeman, Martha Stiegman, and other collaborators, created an artful book – A Treaty Guide for Torontonians – an associated website, and a new short dance-based film (Dish Dances), all of which were featured at the 2nd Toronto Biennial of Art in Spring 2022.